 If halogen bulbs are being used, a separate headlight relay kit MUST be used.
 Due to the higher amperage demands of halogen lights, these lights will cause the circuit breaker in the headlight switch to fail.
 A headlight relay harness provides battery power through the relays directly to the headlight bulbs.
 The headlight switch will activate the relays, thus drawing only 1 amp of current.
 This is beneficial for both the longevity of the headlight switch and the brightness of headlight bulbs themselves.
-Painless offers part #30814 for dual/quad headlights and #30815 for single headlight vehicles.
+Painless offers part #30815 for single headlight vehicles.